axonivy/compare-uuid-vs-long/README.md

 **Databases public users**
 Go to the build directory and run `docker compose up`.
+It will build fresh postgres, mysql, mariadb, mssql and oracle databases in a docker container.

 **Databases intern users**
 Run `docker-compose up`.
+This option will use databases from a private docker registry which already have 100 thousand users and 10 million tasks generated.

 The application was coded with Java 17.
 To build it run `mvn clean install`.
 You can start the application by executing `java -jar target/uuid.vd.long-0.0.1-SNAPSHOT.jar`.